actions-marketplace-validations/arit-ucsb_AppDev.EvolveVersion.Action/README.md

 # Evolve Version Github Action

-Determines the version of a database migration project based on which migration scripts are present.
+This repo defines a [JavaScript GitHub Action](https://docs.github.com/en/actions/creating-actions/creating-a-javascript-action) that determines the version of a database migration project based on which migration scripts are present.

 ## Building and Deploying